li-peifeng/Jellyfin-Actor-Refresh-Script/README.md

 # Jellyfin Actor Refresh Script

 This bash script addresses actor refresh issues encountered in Jellyfin and helps resolve an issue with Infuse not displaying actors correctly.
 It automates the process of refreshing actor metadata in Jellyfin, resolving inconsistencies and ensuring actors are displayed correctly in both Jellyfin and Infuse.

+**Note:** This script is a workaround and may not be the most optimized approach.
+It is generally intended to be run once or scheduled as a cron job.
+For information on setting up cron jobs, see [this link](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/).

 ## Background